 After you’ve finished your premarital counseling, work together to identify what meant the most to you from your sessions.
 You might even take the time to create a family motto or mission statement based on what you learned.
 Essentially, take what you’ve learned and make a game plan.
 The time with a qualified premarital counselor is a gift for both of you.

-Begin Working With A Premarital Counselor in Phoenix, AZ
+Begin Working With A Premarital Counselor in Phoenix, Scottsdale, and Online in Arizona

 Our therapists and counselors have worked with many couples over the years as they prepare for marriage.
 If you’re ready to take this step, please reach out to learn more.
-We may have an office potentially near you.
-Our office locations include Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+We may have an office potentially near you and if we don’t you could participate in online premarital counseling.
+Our office locations include Phoenix, Anthem, Scottsdale and online in all of Arizona.
 Feel free to contact us at 623-680-3486, text 623-688-5115, or email email@example.com and ask to speak with one of our counselors about Premarital Counseling.
 To start your counseling journey, please follow these steps:

 - Contact us for a 20-minute complimentary phone call